Learning Technologies MS

 The School of Education offers an MS in Learning Technologies program of study to prepare future knowledge workers and leaders to meet the challenges facing schools, higher education, corporate, non-profit, military and government organizations using advanced technologies for learning.
 This program can articulate to a Drexel doctoral program with a focus on content and research in Leaning Technologies.

-The Learning Technologies leadership preparation program also embeds several elective online Graduate Certificates including Instructional Design for e-Learning, Lifelong Learning, Learning Analytics, and Learning in Game-Based Environments.
-This enables students to develop a specialized foundation in the field, along with another elective certificate in cognate areas including Creativity Tools & Techniques for Classroom or Workplace, Mind, Brain Learning, and Higher Education Leadership.
-If you choose to complete one or two of these certificates prior to enrolling in the MS degree in Learning Technologies, up to 18 credit hours may be transferred to the Learning Technologies Masters degree upon admission.
+The Learning Technologies leadership preparation program also embeds several online Graduate Certificates including Instructional Design for e-Learning, Learning Analytics, and Creativity Tools & Techniques for the Classroom or Workplace.
+These certificates enable students to develop a specialized foundation in each field.
+If you choose to complete one or two of these certificates prior to enrolling in the MS degree in Learning Technologies, up to 15 credit hours may be transferred to the Learning Technologies Master's degree upon admission.

 Courses are offered in a convenient leading-edge online format, although blended learning opportunities are integrated into the program.
-Coursework is enriched and supplemented by hands-on learning activities leading to the creation of a product portfolio, built upon regular and substantive interactions between faculty, students, and practitioners through direct interaction and social media channels.
+Coursework is enriched and supplemented by hands-on learning activities leading to the creation of a product portfolio, built upon regular and substantive interactions between faculty, students and practitioners through direct interaction and social media channels.
 We promote connections with prospective employers and opportunities for collaborative research and writing.
-The program features the presentation of student research papers and projects, as well as invited keynote speakers, workshops, and webinars.
+The program features student research papers and projects and invited keynote speakers, workshops and webinars.

 Additional Information